Generic Name: sufentanil

 • Life-Threatening Respiratory Depression [see Warnings and Precautions ( 5.3) ]

 • Addiction, Abuse, and Misuse [see Warnings and Precautions ( 5.4) ]

-• Adrenal Insufficiency [see Warning and Precaution ( 5.9) ]
+• Adrenal Insufficiency [see Warnings and Precautions ( 5.9) ]

-• Gastrointestinal Adverse Reactions [see Warnings and Precaution ( 5.12) ]
+• Gastrointestinal Adverse Reactions [see Warnings and Precautions ( 5.12) ]

 • Seizures [see Warnings and Precautions ( 5.13) ]

 • Neonatal Opioid Withdrawal Syndrome [see Warnings and Precautions ( 5.15) ]